themiurge/code-of-conduct/attendee_procedure_for_incident_handling.md

 ===============================================

-If you are an attendee of an event organized by the Italian C++ Community and you are being harassed, notice that someone else is being harassed, or have any other concerns, please follow do the following:
+If you are an attendee of an event organized by the Italian C++ Community and you are being harassed, notice that someone else is being harassed, or have any other concerns, please do the following:

 1. **Make sure everyone is physically safe.** If there is a threat to anyone's